golang/pkgsite/CONTRIBUTING.md

 2. Download the source code for x/pkgsite:
    `git clone https://go.googlesource.com/pkgsite`
-   NOTE: You will need Go 1.19 to develop pkgsite.
+   NOTE: While recent Go versions (1.21+) will automatically upgrade to the version specified in go.mod, it is recommended to use the latest stable Go version for development.

 3. Review the [design document](doc/design.md).